andrewdsmith/edxlc/README.md

 supported.
 Additionally, the app will become configurable to set the desired colours for conditions such as active, in use and alert.

-The T1/T2 button is set red initially until the first change is detected.
-This behaviour is to give rapid feedback that the app has detected the joystick and can set LED colours, but will be removed in the near future.

 The app runs in a console window and can be exited with Ctrl+C.

 ## Installation